Daybreak on a Different Mountain

 Daybreak on a Different Mountain is a novel by Colin Greenland published in 1984.

 Plot summary

-Daybreak on a Different Mountain is a novel in which a fighter and a mystical poet leave their sealed city to go on a quest.
+Daybreak on a Different Mountain is a novel in which a fighter and a mystical poet go on a quest to redeem their sealed city.

 Reception

 Dave Langford reviewed Daybreak on a Different Mountain for White Dwarf #61, and stated that "I found this one unusually well written, but short on narrative energy."